Gamesforum Meets: Tanner Hanson, President, RevU

 Josh: Hi Tanner, thanks for joining me!
 Can you introduce yourself, who are you and what do you do?

-Tanner: Hi i’m Tanner Hanson.
-I'm the President of Revue.
-So right now, I've really been focused on offer walls since that's our main product.
-And I'm focused on the product itself and kind of continuing to develop mainly the back end to kind of really make sure that we have the tools to support advertisers and publishers in all verticals.
+Tanner: Hi, I'm Tanner Hanson.
+I’m the President of RevU, where I’ve really been focused on our core offerwall offering.
+I’m focused on the product itself and developing the backend to make sure that we have the tools to support advertisers and publishers in all verticals.

-And that's been really fun.
-I've also focused on growth.
-So leading our sales team and working really closely with the marketing department to make sure things get done, and make sure that we're attending the right events, like Gamesforum.
+I’ve also focused on growth, leading our sales team and working really closely with the marketing department to make sure we’re executing, and make sure that we’re attending the right events, like Gamesforum.

 Josh: Can you tell us a bit more about RevU.
 What is your MO?

-And so from there RevU kind of maintained their bread and butter with desktop and web offers and over time mobile publishers actually started finding RevU as they were losing the ability to run app campaigns on iOS, and so provided a really good opening for RevU to kind of start adjusting our product to really fit these mobile publishers that are reaching out to us and realizing that we're able to drive just very high CPMs for publishers who had lost a lot of revenue on iOS side of the business, and so ended up being serendipitous that the product that didn't, you know, actively, didn't completely go after apps.
-And didn't really drive into apps as the app offer wall business was growing, but really stuck in the web space.
+From there RevU maintained their growth with desktop and web offers and over time mobile publishers actually started finding RevU as they were losing the ability to run app campaigns on iOS.
+This created an opportunity for RevU to adjust our product to drive very high CPMs for publishers who had lost a lot of revenue on the iOS side of the business.

-This ended up working out really well for us to get into the app monetization space because of the changes on iOS and the fact that we have so many offers and so much long term demand that we've been running that is viable on an iOS app.
+While we had been web-first, changes on mobile ended up working out really well for us to get into the app monetization space because of the changes on iOS and long-standing advertiser relationships that were natural fits for mobile publishers as well.

 Josh: What led you to join RevU?

-Tanner: It definitely leans into the product and similar to what I was saying, working in the app focused offer wall space.
-I was there when Apple made us shut down all of our iOS campaigns, and, you know, crying a single tier as I'm pausing all of my best iOS CPE campaigns.
+Tanner: The product, and the need for new and effective mobile solutions.
+I was there when Apple made us shut down all of our iOS campaigns, and, you know, crying a single tear as I’m pausing all of my best iOS CPE campaigns.

-We definitely felt that at my former employee, we felt that for both our publishers and advertisers where we lost this great channel.
-And so we actually started to hear more about RevU, as some of those mobile publishers started to find RevU and integrate it.
-Ut started to pop up on my radar and as I researched it more, it definitely made sense as a product, and seemed like something that was kind of missing from the space.
+We definitely felt that at my former employer, we felt that for both our publishers and advertisers, where we lost this great performance channel.
+And so I actually started to hear more about RevU from my clients as they discovered RevU and integrated the product.

-So switching to RevU was just a logical and fun choice for me to expand what I'm doing and really be able to dive into more of the business side of the product itself rather than I was really focused on like account management before.
-So for me, it was just a really good opportunity to, bring over the knowledge that I had in the app based offer wall space to a company who is incredibly knowledgeable in the desktop and web space.
-And I think combining those two knowledge sets with a small team where I'm able to work on the product and influence that product in a way that benefits publishers that I've known for years.
+Moving to RevU was a logical and fun choice for me to expand what I do and be able to dive into the business side of the product itself rather than solely focus on account management.
+It was a really good opportunity to bring over the knowledge that I had in the app-based offerwall space to a company who is incredibly knowledgeable in the desktop and web space.
+And I love combining those two knowledge sets with a small team where I’m able to influence product in a way that benefits publishers that I’ve known for years.

 Josh: How are the team of RevU leveraging desktop users and redirecting to mobile campaigns?

-Tanner: That's one of my favorite features.
-I think we've developed that over the last year.
-It existed in some forms, but we've really seen the quality that this drives and we continue to develop that out.
-It's actually super simple, technically if the users on desktop, we're able to show mobile offers and we just show that user a QR code instead of linking them directly to the store.
-When they scan that QR code it knows what device they're on, it sends them to the right OS and the right app store for that OS, and with a track link to that exact campaign.
-So we're able to both track it and use the incentivization to get a user to actually put in the work to go from their desktop on their mobile phone.
-And it's been just the most interesting data to me because the players and the users that we acquire when we're going from desktop to Mobile, the retention is really unlike anything else that we see in the CPE space.
+Tanner: This is one of the features I’m most proud of from the past year.
+It’s fairly simple, if the users are on desktop, we’re able to show mobile offers and we show that user a QR code instead of linking them directly to the store.
+When they scan that QR code it knows what device they’re on, it sends them to the right OS and the right app store for that OS, and with a track link to that exact campaign.
+So we’re able to both track it and use the incentivization to get a user to move across devices.
+And it’s been the most interesting data to me because the players and the users that we acquire when we’re going from desktop to mobile, the retention is really unlike anything else that we see in the CPE space.

-Everyone knows with offer wall and incentivized media a lot of the users are just there for the reward, and they're not going to be retained.
-But it's all about capturing those high value users.
-Right?
-If you can still retain 5 or 10% of those users.
-It's a great deal.
-And with CPE and offer wall, you're not paying for a lot of those users who aren't retained
+Everyone knows with offerwall and incentivized media, a lot of the users are just there for the reward, and they’re not going to be retained.
+But it’s all about capturing those high value users.
+If you can still retain 5 or 10% of those users, it’s incredibly efficient.

 Josh: What is the most common challenge you’re seeing from your advertising partners at the moment?

-Tanner: So there's a few challenges I think that most advertisers face.
-The first one that that I always see and really like to talk about.
-And I'm actually seeing some positive changes in this and definitely platforms starting to support it.
-Is the cost model that you're buying on is just really critical when you're thinking about your analyses.
-So you're not able to evaluate a CPE campaign in the same way that you evaluate your CPI video traffic right?
+Tanner: So there’s a few challenges I think that most advertisers face.
+The one that I always see, the cost model is really critical when you’re thinking about your analyses.
+You're not able to evaluate a CPE campaign in the same way that you evaluate your CPI video traffic.
 The metrics look completely different.
 And you also need to use a new set of metrics with the way that you install cohorts are looked at and many BI systems that advertisers have spent countless hours building out their proprietary in house kind of BI systems.

-So I think even outside of CPE if you're buying on CPC the cost comes in on the click, and then the install might come in 3 days later.
-So it's really critical that I think teams understand the cost model and are able to be flexible with their BI systems.
-And the way that they're analyzing campaigns and making sure that you are not forcing certain media types to be looked at through your standard CPI lens or whatever tools you have set up there, it can be done, and you can get some insights from it.
-It's not the worst thing you could be doing.
-But it's definitely something I see a lot.
-And just because people spend so many hours building a BI system.
-For 80% of their spend, which is that CPI spend but you know, definitely thinking about that extra 20.
-And if you are able to evaluate it right, I think it could really stop you from making bad bidding decisions.
-There are definitely times when you could see something like great and really increase your budget only to find out that now an extra, 500% of spend comes in that hadn't before, because the latency on that event.
-And so you know, if you're able to evaluate a CPE campaign right?
-And really understand how that cost model different differs from CPI.
-Then you're able to make correct decisions and accurate decisions and that's something's really important to me.
-Cause I think we know we always want a long term evergreen campaign that's profitable for everyone.
+So I think even outside of CPE if you’re buying on CPC the cost comes in on the click, and then the install might come in 3 days later.
+So it’s really critical that I think teams understand the cost model and are able to be flexible with their BI systems.
+Then you’re able to make correct decisions and accurate decisions and that’s something’s really important to me.
+We know we always want a long term evergreen campaign that’s profitable for everyone.
 And sometimes looking at the data wrong can trick you into overbidding or under bidding.
-And that is not a kind of a sustainable solution for us.
-We definitely want to retain partners, and build out long term advertising relationships with people that we're working with.
+We want to retain partners, and build out long term advertising relationships with people that we’re working with.

 Josh: What can our audience expect to hear from you at Gamesforum Barcelona in February?

-Tanner: Well, shockingly, you'll hear me talk about offer walls.
-I think we understand why.
-It's definitely been my bread and butter for a while, and something I'm super passionate about.
-So have to make sure I can keep it within that time slot.
-I'll be talking about are definitely some data examples of you know, the way that the cost model affects how you need to analyze a campaign.
-So I have some fun slides to show how you can kind of fall into data that looks great and over bid or data that looks very bad and under bid and so make sure that we cover that, and then other things that I really like to touch on is both the history of incentivized media.
-As you know, it's definitely had an interesting past.
-And it's in a completely different space than you know right now than it was, you know, 5 or 10 years ago.
-I always like to touch on how that's evolved.
+Tanner: Well…naturally I’ll be talking about offerwalls.
+I’ll be talking about some data examples of the way that the cost model affects how you need to analyze a campaign.
+So I have some fun slides to show how you can kind of fall into data that looks great and over bid or data that looks very bad and under bid and so make sure that we cover that, and then other things that I really like to touch on are both the history of incentivized media.
+It definitely had an interesting past.
+And it’s in a completely different space than you know right now than it was, you know, 5 or 10 years ago.
+I always like to touch on how that’s evolved.
 And then for me, I think one of the huge benefits that I like to show is how you can use offer wall, to really expand your audience, especially for legacy, titles, or where you know you spend so much that everyone in the world has seen the ad on Facebook or the add on every other game.

 Josh: Speaking of Barcelona, what are you most excited to do (other than Gamesforum!) in the city?

-Tanner: first I have to worry about my presentation, so I'll be spending the first few days freaking out, practicing, being stressed out.
-But then I definitely plan on staying a couple of extra days.
-I'm super into architecture, so I'll probably wander around.
-But I'm also not that into tourist traps, as I live in San Francisco and you know, I tend to guide tourists that I know away from most of the mainstream tourist things.
-So for me, whenever I travel I just really love to attempt to see what the nightlife is like, and what's kind of a day to day of somebody.
+Tanner: I’m super into architecture, so I’ll probably wander around.
+But I’m also not that into tourist traps, as I live in San Francisco and you know, I tend to guide tourists that I know away from most of the mainstream tourist things.
+So for me, whenever I travel I just really love to attempt to see what the nightlife is like, and what’s kind of a day to day of somebody who lives in the destination.
 I always like to find whatever hole in the wall spot somebody recommends.

 Josh: Hypothetically, every time you walk into a room a song plays.
 What song plays for you and why?